fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 collected from the World Health Organization’s public datasets.
 Information about Schooling was collected from Our World in Data, which is a project of the University of Oxford.
-The data had some missing values, which were imputed using either the closest three-year average or the Region average.
+The data had some missing values, which were imputed using either the three-year average closest in time or the Region average.
 Unfortunately, these missing values are not denoted; thus, we will not be able to test other imputation methods nor incorporate the imputation process into our inference.

 We start by loading the data and displaying the first few rows to verify it was loaded correctly.